panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 In the example above `sum1` and `sum2` are of type `Sum`.

-`sum2` function doesn't have the parameter and return types indicated: all because TypeScript [infers](https://www.typescriptlang.org/docs/handbook/type-inference.html) these types from the `Sum`.
+`sum2` function doesn't have the parameter and return types indicated: this is because TypeScript [infers](https://www.typescriptlang.org/docs/handbook/type-inference.html) these types from the `Sum`.

-I recommend using type inference in your code to avoid repetition, e.g. annotate your functions as I did with `sum2` rather than `sum1`.
-In the examples that follow I'm going to use type inference.
+I recommend using type inference in your code to avoid repetition, e.g. label your functions as I did with `sum2` instead of `sum1`.
+In the following examples I'm going to use type inference.

-In case of an [higher-order function](/javascript-higher-order-functions/), you use the function object as an argument or even return it from another function:
+In case of a [higher-order function](/javascript-higher-order-functions/), you use the function object as an argument or even return it from another function:

 ```typescript{3,9}
 type Sum = (a: number, b: number) => number